anzildefender/Email-Phishing-Analysis-Labs/Phishing Analysis 3/README.md

 # **Third Phishing Email Analysis Documentation – "Trust Wallet Impersonation"**

----

-## 1. Objective
+## 1. Aim

-In this investigation, I analyzed a phishing email impersonating **Trust Wallet** with the aim to:
+In this investigation, I conducted an in-depth analysis of a phishing email impersonating **Trust Wallet**, a widely recognized cryptocurrency platform.
+The objective was to dissect the email's technical details and determine its authenticity using forensic techniques and open-source intelligence (OSINT) tools.

 ---